chiragkyal/cluster-image-registry-operator/pkg/storage/azure/update.md

 * [CreateStorage()](https://github.com/openshift/cluster-image-registry-operator/blob/7e5dd5d9132d0908d750c2c65ac820fbd791f9d1/pkg/storage/azure/azure.go#L630) internally calls [assureStorageAccount()](https://github.com/openshift/cluster-image-registry-operator/blob/7e5dd5d9132d0908d750c2c65ac820fbd791f9d1/pkg/storage/azure/azure.go#L491) function, which makes sure to create a storage account.
 **NOTE**: Regardless of the storage account name was provided by the user or was generated in runtime by us, this function always attempt to create one.

-* [assureStorageAccount()](https://github.com/openshift/cluster-image-registry-operator/blob/7e5dd5d9132d0908d750c2c65ac820fbd791f9d1/pkg/storage/azure/azure.go#L491) finally calls the actual [createStorageAccount()](https://github.com/openshift/cluster-image-registry-operator/blob/7e5dd5d9132d0908d750c2c65ac820fbd791f9d1/pkg/storage/azure/azure.go#L157) function, which then calls the Azure's `storageAccountsClient.Create()` API passing all the required configurations to create a storage account.
+* [assureStorageAccount()](https://github.com/openshift/cluster-image-registry-operator/blob/7e5dd5d9132d0908d750c2c65ac820fbd791f9d1/pkg/storage/azure/azure.go#L491) finally calls the actual [createStorageAccount()](https://github.com/openshift/cluster-image-registry-operator/blob/7e5dd5d9132d0908d750c2c65ac820fbd791f9d1/pkg/storage/azure/azure.go#L157) function, which then calls the Azure's `storageAccountsClient.Create()` API, passing all the required configurations to create a storage account.

 * The above API takes [AccountCreateParameters] object, where we can pass all the essential parameters for the creation.
 This object has the field **Tags** , which we potentially want to update.